Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 6.md

 ## Introduction

 - In chapter 5, we discussed storing the same copy of the whole database
-- This will not be suffecient in large data sets
+- This will not be sufficient in large data sets
 - We will need to break the data up into partitions (Sharding)
 - The main reason for wanting to partition data is scalability
-- Horizontal scalling is cheaper and has a batter performace than vertical scalling
+- Horizontal scaling is cheaper and has a batter performace than vertical scaling

 ## Partitioning and Replication

-- Partitioning is usually combined with replcation
+- Partitioning is usually combined with replication
 - Each node has part of the data (partitioning)
 - Each node is copied in other nodes (Replication)